 Children are little sponges when it comes to learning.
-I have a professionally prepared curriculum that is FUN and yet exceeds the headstart requirements.
-I have also incorporated some extra teaching methods outside of the curriculum that will enable your child to transition smoothly and confidently into the kindergarten environment.
+I have a prepared curriculum that is FUN and yet exceeds the headstart requirements.
+I have also incorporated some extra teaching methods outside of the formal curriculum that will enable your child to transition smoothly and confidently into the kindergarten environment.

 PLAY IS CRITICAL to child development.
 Play promotes progress for developmental milestones.
 A means through which children learn to socialize and express feelings.
 So outside of our structured class schedule they have time to have fun and enjoy being a kid!
 FUN, FUN, FUN